Learning to Infer Generative Template Programs for Visual Concepts

-Some of these networks directly compare the generated samples to reference set for each concept.
-Frechet distance (\textit{FD)}~\cite{FrechetInceptionDistance} measures the distributional similiarity between two distributions of enodings.
+Some of these networks directly compare the generated samples to a reference set for each concept.
+Frechet Distance (\textit{FD)}~\cite{FrechetInceptionDistance} measures the distributional similarity between two distributions of encodings.
 Minimum Matching Distance (\textit{MMD}) measures the average minimum distance of each member of the reference set to any member of the generated set.
 Coverage (\textit{Cov}) measures the percentage of reference set members who are the nearest neighbors to at least one member of the generated set.

 We calculate all of the above metrics with respect to a latent space that is domain-specific.
-Specifically, for each domain, we train a visual auto-encoder to learn how to reconstruct `random' scenes from that domain.
+To this end, for each domain, we train a visual auto-encoder to learn how to reconstruct `random' scenes from that domain.
 For the layout domain these are randomly placed primitives.
-For omniglot, these are randomly placed strokes.
+For Omniglot, these are randomly placed strokes.
 For shapes, these are randomly place cuboids primitives.
-We train each of these networks to convergence on 500000 random scenes with a small bottleneck layer size (e.g. 100).
+We train each of these networks to convergence on 500,000 random scenes with a small bottleneck layer size (e.g. 100).

 For the layout and omniglot domain we train simple classifier networks to learn a K-way classification over all of the concepts present in the domain.
-For Omniglot, we train on 19 examples from each of the 1623 characters in the dataset, and keep 1 example from each concept as a validation set.
+For Omniglot, we train on 19 examples from each of the 1623 characters in the dataset, and hold out one example from each concept as a validation set.
 Our classifier achieves a 82.4\% validation accuracy after convergence.
-For layout, we train over 95 examples from each concepts in a 20-way classification task over meta-concepts; we reach 99.9\% validation accuracy on a held out set of 5 examples per concept.
+For layout, we train over 95 examples from each concept in a 20-way classification task over meta-concepts; we reach 99.9\% validation accuracy on a held out set of 5 examples per concept.
 The class confidence metric (\textit{Conf}) is then computed by taking each generated output, running it through the classifier, and then recording the probability that the classifier predicts for the index of the input concept.
 Note that this metric is not dependant on the reference set of examples.